lukasturcani/code_style/docs/python.rst

 3. Function calls.
 ------------------

-Function calls with 3 or fewer parameters, may be done on a single line without any parameter names.
+Function calls, with 3 or fewer parameters, may be done on a single line without any parameter names.

 .. code-block:: python